matthewfranglen/postgres-elasticsearch-fdw/README.md

 ### Installation

-This requires installation on the PostgreSQL server, and has dependencies.
+This requires installation on the PostgreSQL server, and has system level dependencies.
 You can install the dependencies with:

 ```
 sudo apt-get install postgresql-9.4-python-multicorn python python-pip
-sudo pip install elasticsearch
 ```

 You should install the version of multicorn that is specific to your postgres